-714M Dance IV Grades 9, 10, 11, 12 Prerequisites: Dance III
+Grades 9, 10, 11, 12 Prerequisites: Dance III

 In this Fine Arts course, students are challenged in sessions of dance techniques that enhance their maximum movement range.
 Various styles of dancing are explored.
 Individuality of artistic expression is encouraged through improvisation and composition, using specific choreographic forms.
 The majority of the class time will be dedicated to providing opportunities to utilize production components and further develop choreographic skills.
 Performance components beyond the regular school day are required.
-The number of required nonschool practices, events and performances during a school year may not exceed 20.
+Completion of Dance III or equivalent experience is required.
+The number of required non-school practices, events and performances during a school year may not exceed 20.

-715M♥ Dance IV - G/T Grades 9, 10, 11, 12
+Dance IV - G/T Grades 10, 11, 12